Skip to main content

 Keep the Right Temperature

-Setting your thermostat to a cooler temperature when the air conditioning is running will not make the house cool any faster; it only increases the strain on your HVAC system, which can lead to premature system failure and breakdowns.
+Setting your thermostat to a cooler temperature when the air conditioning is running will not make the house cool any faster.
+It only increases the strain on your HVAC system, which can lead to premature system failure and breakdowns.

 Programmable Thermostats